does certified mail require a signature does certified mail require a signature

 Understanding Certified Mail

-Let’s demystify the concept of certified mail, putting an emphasis on the definition, purpose and sending process.
+Let’s demystify the concept of certified mail, putting an emphasis on the definition, purpose, and sending process.

 Definition and Purpose of Certified Mail

 Certified Mail, under the jurisdiction of the United States Postal Service (USPS), comes as a unique mailing service that offers guaranteed delivery and proof of mailing.
-Primarily, it’s designed to provide senders with a proof of delivery, kept safe by USPS and available online or via a paper receipt.
-Each piece of certified mail has a unique tracking number, leveraged to track the mail’s journey and confirm its arrival at the intended destination.
+Primarily, it’s designed to provide senders with proof of delivery, kept safe by USPS and available online or via a paper receipt.
+Each piece of certified mail has a unique tracking number leveraged to track the mail’s journey and confirm its arrival at the intended destination.

 Some common users of certified mail include law firms delivering legal documents, businesses sending sensitive information, and even individuals transmitting important or valuable personal mail.
 The primary purpose of certified mail, however, lies in the assurance it provides senders.
 When using certified mail, it’s ascertained that the mailing reaches its destination, leaving no room for ambiguity or areas of dispute.